fBacak97/Riddler/README.md

 # Riddler
 NYTimes 5x5 Crossword Solver via Constraint Satisfaction Approach

-A program that uses constraint satisfaction to solve 5x5 crosswords provided by NYTimes daily.
-Only uses Google Search to find possible solutions excluding crossword sites.
+A program that uses constraint satisfaction to solve 5x5 crosswords provided by NYTimes daily. \n Only uses Google Search to find possible solutions excluding crossword sites.
 With all 10 answers found in the candidate solution set, Riddler is guaranteed to find the perfect solution.
 However, there is no search algorith that would always make this possible.